da4all/da4all.github.io/_cards/evaluating-statistical-claims-slide-deck.md

 title: "Evaluating Statistical Claims"

 teaser: >
   This slide deck, which can be used as a reading or an activity, briefly introduces nine questions to ask when evaluating the validity of a statistical claim.
 It then provides a series of statistical claims for students to evaluate and ends by asking students to apply this same type of evaluation to a statistical claim from their own project.
+It can take 40-60 minutes to present in class, depending on the amount of discussion.

 keywords:
   - "Data-Driven Argument"